djangofan/html-test-site/README.md

 Instructions On Forking This Project For Yourself
 ==================

-Steps to publishing a website on GitHub:
+Steps to publishing a website on GitHub (each line is a separate step):

     Fork my project at GitHub: https://github.com/djangofan/html-test-site
     CD C:\Temp